javier-sy/midi-communications/README.md

 * Updated dependencies versions
 * Renamed module to MIDICommunications instead of UniMIDI
 * Renamed gem to midi-communications instead of unimidi
-* TODO: update tests to use rspec instead of rake
-* TODO: migrate to (or confirm it's working ok on) Ruby 3.0 and Ruby 3.1

 ## Then, why does exist this library if it is mostly a clone of another library?